codethecodeman/CannoliKit/docs/docs/getting-started/dependency-injection.md

 ```

 ## Next Steps
-Your bot is online and using CannoliKit features!
-But... you haven't added any yet.
-Next, check out:
+Your bot is online and using CannoliKit!
+Now, it is time to implement features:
 - [Cannoli Commands](dependency-injection.md)
 - [Cannoli Processors](dependency-injection.md)
 - [Cannoli Modules](dependency-injection.md)